dashton90/aws-study-guides/SAA-CO2/README.md

 ## AWS PrivateLink
 AWS PrivateLink allows you to connect your VPC to AWS resources, and use them as if they were inside your VPC.

+With PrivateLink you create an *endpoint service* to make your service available in a region.
+Each endpoint service is identified by a service name.

+The user of a service is called a *service consumer*.
+Service consumers can access endpoint services from AWS resources, or from on-premises servers.
+A service consumer creates a *VPC endpoint* to connect their VPC to an endpoint service.

+There are three types of VPC endpoints:
+* `Interface`: Interface endpoints are used to send traffic to endpoint services that use a Network Load Balancer to distribute traffic.
+Traffic destined for the endpoint service is resolved using DNS.
+* `GatewayLoadBalancer`: Gateway Load Balancer endpoints are used to send traffic to a Gateway Load Balancer.
+* `Gateway`: Gateway endpoints are used to send traffic to Amazon S3 or DynamoDB using private IP addresses.
+You route traffic from your VPC to the gateway endpoint using route tables.
+Gateway endpoints do not enable AWS PrivateLink.

 AWS Direct Connect
 ==